Prototypr/strapi-import-export/README.md

 ## TODO
 - Check if import from file/csv works
+- Replace all `strapi.entityService` - that gonna be deprecated
 - Convert back to typescript if you want (I don't need this though)

 Useful Links: